 - textbooks, books, newspapers, and magazines, except for those destined exclusively for advertising purposes

-- any type of prosthesis, except for dental prostheses
+- any type of prosthesis(including contact lenses and eyeglass frames), except for dental prostheses

 - orthopedic products

 - accommodation in hotels or similar facilities, including the rental of lands for camping purposes.

 In 15 December 2008, a reduced VAT rate of 5 percent was introduced for the sale of residential real estate which is either:

 - designed for retirement homes for the elderly or pensioners, children’s homes, as well as for centers for children with special needs or